weeebr/dizzlefolio/README.md

 ## Updating

-To update Investbrain using the recommended [Docker installation](#self-hosting) method, you just need to stop the running containers:
+To update Dizzlefolio using the recommended [Docker installation](#self-hosting) method, you just need to stop the running containers:

 ```bash
 docker compose stop